 Step 6.
-Add mapping and parameters just like you would usually do.
+Add mapping and parameters just like you normally would.

 Step 7.
 Since a flow with a listener cannot be manually executed, it must be scheduled.

-the scheduled event-driven flows are executed when a payload arrives, as opposed to the regular flows, which are executed at specific time intervals.
+Scheduled event-driven flows are executed when a payload arrives, as opposed to regular flows, which are executed at specific time intervals.

 Creating synchronously executed API endpoint which returns a user-defined response